mehta-lab/waveorder/docs/calibration-guide.md

 ## Finding the extinction state

-Every calibration starts with a routine that finds the "extinction state": the polarization state (and corresponding voltages) that minimize the intensity that reaches the camera.
+Every calibration starts with a routine that finds the **extinction state**: the polarization state (and corresponding voltages) that minimizes the intensity that reaches the camera.
 If the analyzer is a right-hand-circular polarizer, then the extinction state is the set of voltages that correspond to left-hand-circular light in the sample.

 ## Setting a goal for the remaining states: swing

-After finding the (circular) extinction state, the calibration routine finds the remaining states.
+After finding the circular extinction state, the calibration routine finds the remaining states.
 The **swing** parameter sets the target for the remaining states and is best understood using [the Poincare sphere](https://en.wikipedia.org/wiki/Unpolarized_light#Poincar%C3%A9_sphere), a diagram that organizes all pure polarization states onto the surface of a sphere.

 ![](./images/poincare_swing.svg)